veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Troubleshooting/vm-stuck-scheduling.md

 > `Error:  agent not installed in domain specified`
 > If you do get this error, continue and perform `join` command.

-After rejoining the Node check the dashboard for if the Node is in `Active` state.
+After rejoining the Node, check the dashboard to see if the Node is in `Active` state.
 It may take about a minute for the Node to show in dashboard, so wait at least this amount.
 In case the Node is still in `Offline` state, contact support via [slack](https://slack.veertu.com/) or [email](mailto:support@veertu.com)

 ## A VM is running locally on the Node